frizzflicks/notes-mid-sem/SAD.md

 ## Elements
 ### Outputs and Inputs:
 * A major objective of a system is to produce an output which is valuable to its user.
-* Whatever is the nature of the output, it must be in alignment with the intentions od the user.
+* Whatever is the nature of the output, it must be in alignment with the intentions of the user.
 * Inputs are the element which **enter the system for processing**.
 * The Output is the **Outcome of processing**.